wedge22/Photo-Organization-Guide/Photo Organization Guide.md

 ## AllDup ##
 Use this tool to remove duplicate files.
 There will be two methods listed below, one searches for images and then I remove the smallest files from each group.
 The second method uses filenames to remove duplicates.

+Method 1
+- Search method - Find similar pictures
+- Match 91%
+- Once this completes check several of the groups and determine that these are duplicates, then Select all files in each group other than largest file by size.
+- Delete all selected files
+This should remove the smallest file size identified as a duplicate

+Method 2 (Run after using the Bulk Renaming Utility)
 - Search method - Find similar filenames
 - Comparison - WordMatch
 - Match 90%